 If you’re looking for a powerful cordless impact driver with a long-lasting battery, look no further than this Dewalt impact driver.
 This high-performance model features a high-power brushless motor with extra efficient cooling.

-With its three-speed motor, you can easily select the correct level of power you need for your job.
+With its three-speed motor, you can easily select the power you need.
 The Precision Drive Mode provides extra precision and control – essential for avoiding material and screw damage.
 This impact drill also provides up to 3,800 IPM and 205 Nm of torque, making it suitable for heavy-duty jobs.

 The three LED Halo work light illuminates dark corners, while at 1.5kg (battery included), it’s lightweight and easy to manoeuvre.
 This model also comes with a 4.0 Ah battery, allowing you to take on long, heavy-duty projects without running out of charge.
 As an added benefit, this model includes a Dewalt TSTAK-compatible kitbox and charger, although some found the kitbox suffered durability issues.